pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 ### system_check.sh

-(.../hub/hub_docker/hub_<version>/docker-swarm/bin/system_check.sh)
+(./hub_<version>/docker-swarm/bin/system_check.sh)

-Run on Black Duck Server and Database Server.
+Run this on the Black Duck Server as well as on the Database Server if applicable.
 Check to see if there are any issues that need to be dealt with prior to the upgrades

 ### sar